IMAX: In space exploration

 IMAX cameras have flown in space on 17 occasions, NASA astronauts have used handheld IMAX cameras to document missions, and an IMAX camera has also been mounted in the payload bay of the Shuttle.
 Space shuttle mission STS-41-C filmed the deployment of the LDEF (Long duration exposure facility) and the repair of the Solar Max satellite.
 This footage was included in the 1985 IMAX movie The Dream Is Alive.
 Kennedy Space Center in Florida has two IMAX 3D theaters.
 These show space movies, including footage shot on missions and narrated by celebrities.
-Two of the IMAX cameras used by NASA are now on display at the National Air and Space Museum in Washington DC.
+Two of the IMAX cameras used by NASA are now on display at the National Air and Space Museum in Washington, D.C..

 Awards

 In 1996, IMAX was awarded the Oscar for Scientific and Technical Achievement by the Academy of Motion Picture Arts and Sciences.
 The award cited IMAX's innovations in creating and developing a method of filming and exhibiting large-format, wide-angle motion pictures.

-To date, ten native-format IMAX format films have received Academy Awards nomination, with one winner.
-While on technical aspects and the usage of the IMAX system, only Wally Pfister's cinematography on The Dark Knight and Hoyte van Hoytema's cinematography on Dunkirk have earned nominations.
+To date, ten native-format IMAX films have received Academy Awards nomination, with one winner.
+While on technical aspects and the usage of the IMAX system, only Hoyte van Hoytema's cinematography on Oppenheimer has won, while Wally Pfister's cinematography on The Dark Knight and Hoytema's cinematography on Dunkirk have also earned nominations.